Nathan Healy

 Rhode Island Area Utility Providers

-Rhode Island residents served by National Grid paid 27.2¢ per kWh in 2023, significantly above the national average of 16.0¢ per kWh.
+Rhode Island residents are served primarily by Narragansett Electric, where electricity costs averaged 27.2¢ per kWh in 2023—significantly above the national average of 16.0¢ per kWh that same year.

 Rhode Island Utilities Electricity Rates